 Buy and Renew Scheme

 The Buy and Renew Scheme was announced by then Minister for Housing, Mr Simon Coveney in early 2017, to support local authorities and/or approved housing bodies to acquire or purchase long-term vacant, under-utilised or derelict properties.
-Having acquired a property, the City Council will refurbish it to a standard for rented accommodation and then make it available for social housing use.
+Having acquired a property, Dublin City Council will refurbish it to a standard for rented accommodation and then make it available for social housing use.
 Full details can be found in Department Circular No.41-2016.

 The key objective of the scheme is to allow the City Council to acquire properties requiring substantial works by agreement with the property owner (purchase), or through compulsory purchase order (CPO).
-Remediation works will be carried out by the City Council to a standard for rented accommodation and on completion the property will be returned to residential use and made available for social housing.
+Remediation works will be carried out by Dublin City Council to a standard for rented accommodation and on completion the property will be returned to residential use and made available for social housing.
 In doing so, we aim to reduce homelessness, reduce dereliction and improve cityscapes.

 Repair and Leasing Scheme